TheRedBrain/food-overhaul/README.md

 # Food Overhaul

-This is an overhaul for the food system.
+This is an overhaul of the food system.
 Eating food no longer fills the hunger bar or gives saturation.
 Each food item now grants a corresponding status effect instead.
 These effects can grant attribute modifiers like increased health, more stamina or resistance against frost damage.

 This gives players a real choice, when they decide what combination of food is the best for a given situation, which in my opinion is much more interesting than eating golden carrots all day.